 Q: How do you properly set up a tent heater?

-Always keep a tent heater upright, at least 3 feet from flammable surfaces, and as directed in the user manual.
+Always keep a tent heater upright, at least three feet from flammable surfaces, and be sure to use the heater only as directed in the user manual.

 Q: Do you need ventilation when using a propane heater?